SHPT Is a Major Complication of CKD

 Symptoms of SHPT

-Often, SHPT can be a silent disease, and people who have an SHPT diagnosis may never have symptoms.
+Often, SHPT can be a silent disease—people who have an SHPT diagnosis may never have symptoms.

 Symptoms of SHPT may include